grafana/grafana/docs/sources/auth/azuread.md

 > Only available in Grafana v6.7+

-The Azure AD authentication provides the possibility to use an Azure Active Directory tenant as an identity provider for Grafana.
-By using Azure AD Application Roles it is also possible to assign Users and Groups to Grafana roles from the Azure Portal.
+The Azure AD authentication allows you to use an Azure Active Directory tenant as an identity provider for Grafana.
+You can use Azure AD Application Roles to assign users and groups to Grafana roles from the Azure Portal.

 ## Create the Azure AD application